harimaganti/data-analyst-challenge/README.md

-# Rush Partners Junior Data Analyst Challenge
+# Rush Partners Data Analyst Challenge

 Data analysis is core to the success of Rush and it's brands.